divagueame/sexy-stimulus/content/blog/curiosity.md

 **(1)** The keyword ``static`` just before a method, declares it as a Class method, not an instance method, therefore we can call ``Application.start()``.
-This method takes two optional arguments (element and schema), element will be the <html> document itself and schema is where the keywords are defined, like for example ``data-controller`` or ``data-action``.
-In this case, we did not pass any parameters, so they will be undefined in this case and will take the default values, but we'll get the in a minute.
+This method takes two optional arguments (element and schema), **element** will be the <html> document itself and **schema** is where the keywords are defined, like for example ``data-controller`` or ``data-action``.
+In this case, we did not pass any parameters, so they will be undefined in this case and will take the default values, but we will get there in a minute.
 **(2)** The first line will trigger  the constructor of Application class, so then we'll have an instance of it stored in ``application``.